 Alaskan cruises on Carnival will depart from Seattle, stopping in Canada as well as several ports in Alaska.
 Sailing from Los Angeles usually means shorter trips to the western Mexico ports such as Ensenada.

-One area that Carnival has made an impact is with their itineraries.
-In short, Carnival has become the leader in shorter cruises.
-To be sure, there are plenty of opportunities to take longer trips (Carnival Journeys, for example, offer trips of two weeks).
-But many sailings aboard Carnival are 3-5 days in length.
+Don’t have much time to sail?
+In addition to classic 7-day journeys, Carnival is also a leader in shorter cruises.
+You can find many sailings aboard Carnival that are 3-5 days in length.
 This makes the cruise line perfect for those searching for an inexpensive getaway, without having to take too much time off of work.

 Things to Do on Carnival